Aarception/Mo-information-security-portfolio/README.md

 Yes, I remain open to accessibility.
 That represents the best possible outcome.
 I have always said I want a mutually-agreeable resolution.
 However, I have pivoted from unsolicited internal engagement and am now preparing for the procedural escalation that will trigger as time continues to elapse.

+Even so, it is possible this git page could be discovered at any second by an interested party with a lot less consideration and a lot more intent to act with the knowledge.
+A number of acquaintances are already aware and any one of them could tip media, legal, or academia.
+It already contains the complete components of a brief.

-TTo understand how the one month terminal opportunity coukd be for the institution of my respect; one would have to model being the object of a relationship based on consideration.
+TTo understand how the one month terminal opportunity coukd be for the institution of my respect; one would have to model being the object of a relationship based on consideration

 ---